AugustHuangMX/quartz/content/ECON3002 Econometrics MOC.md

 ### The law of iterated expectations

-[[The Law of Iterated Expectations]]  is the mean of Y is the weighted average of the conditional expectation of $Y$ given X, weighted by the prob distribution of $X$
+[[Law of Iterated Expectations]]  is the mean of Y is the weighted average of the conditional expectation of $Y$ given X, weighted by the prob distribution of $X$
 $$
 E(Y)=\sum^l _{i=1}E(Y|X=x_i)Pr (X=x_i)
 $$